matthewglasenapp/hummingbird_tutorial/README.md

 conda activate analysis
 ```

-Check if your software is on anaconda.org/bioconda!
+Check if your software is available from Bioconda:

 <img width="1014" alt="pbmm2_bioconda" src="https://github.com/user-attachments/assets/b5edb75e-d65d-45c4-9c5a-073389857cf7" />

-Use their package recipe to install!
+If so, use their package recipe to install!

 ```
 conda install bioconda::pbmm2
 ```

-To deactivate, using ```conda deactivate```
+To deactivate the environment, use ```conda deactivate```

 Other useful conda commands:
 ```